My Main Page with Links to My Other

 Yet productivity growth rates per hour worked lag behind

 those of a generation earlier.
-Part of the reason is a shift to
+Part of the story is a shift to

 ·